 Total time: 40 minutes

-Rice pudding is a perfect cozy dessert for those chilly winter nights.
+Rice pudding is a lovely sweet to whip up using an instant pot for a cold night.
 Cinnamon is always a must-have ingredient in this creamy and comforting dessert.
 The recipe is ½ tablespoon of cinnamon for the pudding and an extra sprinkle of cinnamon for the topping.

 Substituting brown rice for white rice makes this rice pudding a healthier version.
 The rice also gives this dessert a distinctive nutty taste right from the first bite.